roytrust/programming/ml/ai_azure.md

   * Speech recognition: 1.
 An acoustic model that converts the audio signal into phonemes (representations of specific sounds).
 2. A language model that maps phonemes to words, usually using a statistical algorithm that predicts the most probable sequence of words based on the phonemes.
   * Speech synthesis: the system typically tokenizes the text to break it down into individual words, and assigns phonetic sounds to each word.
 It then breaks the phonetic transcription into prosodic units (such as phrases, clauses, or sentences) to create phonemes that will be converted to audio format.
 These phonemes are then synthesized as audio by applying a voice, which will determine parameters such as pitch and timbre; and generating an audio wave form that can be output to a speaker or written to a file.
 * Translation: The **Translator** service, which supports text-to-text translation.
 The **Speech** service, which enables speech-to-text and speech-to-speech translation.

+### Others
+* **Anomaly Detector**: identifies anomalies that exist outside the scope of a boundary.
+The boundary is set using a sensitivity value.
+By default, the upper and lower boundaries for anomaly detection are calculated using concepts known as **expectedValue, upperMargin, and lowerMargin**.
+The upper and lower boundaries are calculated using these three values.
+If a value exceeds either boundary, it will be identified as an anomaly.
+You can adjust the boundaries by applying a marginScale to the upper and lower margins as demonstrated by the following formula. _upperBoundary = expectedValue + (100 - marginScale) * upperMargin_
+* **Cognitive Search**: data from any source, full text search and analysis, AI powered search, Multi-lingual, Geo-enabled, Congiurable user experience.
+  * Index, Indexer, Knowledge store (table projections, object projections, file projections), skillset
+  * **Natural language processing skills**: key phrase extraction, text translation skill.
+  * **Image processing skills**: Image analysis skill, Optical character recognition skill.
+  *